botpress/docs/docs/channels/messenger.md

 Read more about persistent menu [here](https://developers.facebook.com/docs/messenger-platform/send-messages/persistent-menu).

-> The persistent menu is cached locally on the user's client, with updates fetched periodically.
+&gt; The persistent menu is cached locally on the user's client, with updates fetched periodically.
 If you change the persistent menu, it can take some time for the menu to update.
 You can force a refresh by deleting the conversation and starting a new one.

 **Persistent Menu object example**:

 ```json

  "persistentMenu": [
     {
       "locale": "default",